 Online training makes continuing your education convenient and easy.

-SFCASA is planning to offer new continuing education opportunities that can be completed online from the comfort of your own home.
+Continuing education opportunities that can be completed online from the comfort of your own home.
 All you need to complete these trainings is a computer and access to the Internet.

 Educational Advocacy WEBINARS

 You can access any of these webinars throughout the year.
 These webinars have been developed by SFCASA and outside agencies.

 Holding Education Rights for Foster Youth (1 hour CE)

 Getting Started with Education Rights for a Foster Youth (1 hour CE)

 Secondary Education Achievement (High School, Equivalency Tests) (1 hour CE)